 Vietnamese Restaurant: Heritage Inspires Decor

-This Vancouver restaurant is jaw dropping.
+This Vancouver restaurant is jaw-dropping.
 Ahn and Chi – when translated to English – means “brother and sister”, appropriately revealing the family-oriented vibe the current owners want their clientele to feel.
-The Vietnamese restaurant was previously named Pho Hoang but, now that the children have taken over the business from their parents, they’ve revamped it to mirror their vision for the restaurant & bring in a younger atmosphere as well.
+The Vietnamese restaurant was previously named Pho Hoang.
+However, now that the children have taken over the business from their parents, they’ve revamped it to mirror their vision for the restaurant and bring in a younger atmosphere as well.

 As you walk in, it’s hard to pinpoint which element of the décor is most admirable.
-The bar is decorated with wooden designs inspired by the wonderful mountains in Vietnam, and the traditional fan-shaped wall panels are composed entirely of chopsticks.
+The bar is decorated with wooden designs inspired by the wonderful mountains in Vietnam.
+The traditional fan-shaped wall panels are composed entirely of chopsticks.
 Clearly proud of their heritage, the owners also have light fixtures over the bar whose design are inspired by straw hats.

 We were equally impressed with the restaurant’s bathroom decor, lined with magnificent tapestry and its golden accent pieces.